Katamaze/WHMCS-Action-Hook-Factory/README.md

 # ⚠️ Disclaimer: I'm Done with WHMCS ⚠️

 This page has helped a lot of people but I'm done with this software.
 WHMCS no longer deserves my time and skills.
 I wrote a post to explain [why I am leaving WHMCS](https://katamaze.com/blog/54/avoid-whmcs-blesta-hostbill-clientexec-ubersmith-hosting) and why you should consider to do the same thing.

-See you!
-Peace.
+TL;DR version.
+Leave WHMCS because:

+* Is a clusterfuck of bugs where the biggest one is WHMCS staff itself
+* WHMCS leaders DNA?
+Greediness, disrespect, lies and unprofessionalism
+* 3154% price increase during the coronavirus pandemic
+* Passive-aggressive communication 24/7 is all you can expect
+* Software designed to milk customers like cattle

 # WHMCS as Fast as Possible